Celebrate and Honor Unique Differences in Your Jewish Community

 The sixth folder of Let’s Discover Kindness addresses acceptance and how we might be kind to each other.
 We may all be different but how are we alike?
 In Let’s Discover Kindness, young learners learn to observe and respect differences while appreciating what they may have in common with friends and classmates.

-Click the image to download this sample spread.
+Click the image to download this sample page.

 Everyone is Welcome